spotlightpa/poor-richard/content/news/2020-11-10-SPLELECTION11.md

 extended-kicker = ""
 +++

-<i>This article is made possible through&nbsp;</i><a href="http://votebeat.org/"><i>Votebeat</i></a><i>, a nonpartisan reporting project covering local election integrity and voting access.
-This article is available for reprint under the terms of&nbsp;</i><a href="https://votebeat.org/republishing/"><i>Votebeat’s republishing policy</i></a><i>.</i>
+<i>This article is made possible through </i><a href="http://votebeat.org/"><i>Votebeat</i></a><i>, a nonpartisan reporting project covering local election integrity and voting access.
+This article is available for reprint under the terms of </i><a href="https://votebeat.org/republishing/"><i>Votebeat’s republishing policy</i></a><i>.</i>

-HARRISBURG —&nbsp; As President Donald Trump continues to question the integrity of Pennsylvania’s election while repeating unverified claims of voter fraud, state Republicans are once again seeking greater powers to investigate the voting process.
+HARRISBURG — As President Donald Trump continues to question the integrity of Pennsylvania’s election while repeating unverified claims of voter fraud, state Republicans are once again seeking greater powers to investigate the voting process.

 Roughly two dozen House and Senate lawmakers on Tuesday called for the creation of an investigatory committee with subpoena power to conduct an immediate audit, saying they had fielded widespread doubts about the fairness of the Nov.
 3 presidential election.